-- c.
-After conditioning, fill the buret to above the zero mark with a beaker, place the buret in the clamp, and dispel any air bubbles from the stopcock.
-Record the initial buret reading to two decimal places, e.g. 1.24 mL.
-Remember to check that the stopcock is closed before filling the buret. - 3.
+- Be careful when filling the buret.
+Only one person should be filling the buret.
+Be sure the stopcock is closed before filling. - Use a 100 or 150mL beaker to fill the buret.
+Never use flasks, 1L plastic bottles, or large beakers to fill the buret. - 3.
 Calibrate the pH meter. - a.
 The pH meter will need to be calibrated before starting the experiment.
 There is no need to recalibrate later during the experiment. - b.
 Dispense the pH 4.00, pH 7.00, and pH 10.00 buffers into the mini buffer bottles, taking care not to overfill.
 Standardize the pH meter using the three buffer solutions following the procedure outlined in the Appendix of this manual, pH Meter Operating Instructions.